 Empty Trips is moving Africa – An interview with Benji Coetzee

-Empty Trips is one of the fastest growing and most exciting startups in Africa.
+Empty Trips is one of the fastest-growing and most exciting startups in Africa.
 Its founder, Benji Coetzee, is a truly inspiring woman who keeps her continent at the heart of her work.
-Empty Trips helps match supply and demand of cargo space for the transportation of goods.
-Empty Trips not only benefits users, but also benefits the environment by reducing carbon emissions by optimizing the use of trucks and trains.
+Empty Trips helps match supply and demand for cargo space for the transportation of goods.
+Empty Trips not only benefits users but also benefits the environment by reducing carbon emissions by optimizing the use of trucks and trains.
 Let’s see what Benji has to say about this fascinating line of work.

 What inspired you to start Empty Trips?

 Benji Coetzee: I think everything that happens in your life leads you to a point; in this case it was not a single inspiration.
 Having had a career at the Boston Consultancy Group for a number of years and having worked at the World Economic Forum, I was exposed to all the unfortunate data which demonstrates that Africa is probably the poorest integrated continent in the world.
 We have 54 countries in the continent but only 13% of them will trade with one another; the rest is exported.
 The lack of integration is caused by several issues: among them, poor transport, cost of transport, and lack of infrastructure.
 As such, there are obviously a lot of difficulties if you want to transport goods from one place to another in the continent.